simonhm/islandora_exhibits_browse/README.md

 ### Notes

-The module can display video, audio on timeline and slideshow.
-For other solution pack content, it will use JPG or TN datastream to display them on timeline/slideshow.
+This module can display video, audio on timeline/slideshow.
+For other solution pack content, JPG or TN datastream will be used to display.

 ### Theming